jjaguirr/MyUSCRecApp/README.md

 # MyUSCRecApp
 By Caffeinated Fingers
 **Setup:**

-Use Pixel 5 API 32 Emulator
+Using a Pixel 5 API 32 Emulator

+SPRINT 2.5:
+**Differences since Project 2.4**
+1.